Cast is an autopilot layer for post-sales that scales retention and expansion without adding headcount.

 In addition to these, we also offer a universal REST/JSON connector that allows you to connect with any API, including custom-built solutions and third-party systems.
 This means you’re never limited — you can bring in all the data that matters most to your business.

-The systems you already run—CRM, CSP, data warehouse, product usage, support, billing, and VoC—connected via 60+ high-performance native connectors plus a universal REST API.
+The systems you already run—CRM, CS/CX, PSA, ITSM, support, warehouse, cloud databases, product usage, analytics, forms, and digital resources—connected via 60+ native connectors plus universal REST/API options.

-Most organizations already have the signals needed to improve renewal and expansion outcomes—they’re just spread across tools.
+Most organizations already have the signals needed to improve onboarding, support, renewal, and expansion outcomes—they are just spread across tools.

-Cast connects the sources that matter for your motion, maps them to accounts/entitlements/stakeholders, and uses them to drive consistent customer-facing influence.
+Cast connects the sources that matter for your motion, maps them to accounts, entitlements, stakeholders, and lifecycle moments, and uses them to drive consistent customer-facing influence.

 Yes—for pilots or limited scope.